 An overview of the role

-We will fund your study towards the ACA.
+We will fund you to study towards the ACA (Association Chartered Accountants) qualification.

 You will receive a full study package and time off to attend college but, with Mazars your professional qualification is only part of the story.
 We support all our trainees with a blended approach to training and development, classroom study, 1:1 coaching and support and, as you progress, technical and skills training to enable you to progress to management and leadership positions.